 - Problems are never eliminated in one’s life, solving one, exchanges/upgrades it to a better problem.

 - Our struggle determines our successes.
 The struggle you are willing to enjoy and bear with determines success.
 Anyone can imagine themselves on the summit, only a few are willing to take the climb.

 - The traditional measurement of self-esteem is how positively people felt about themselves.
 A better measure would be how they felt about their negative aspects.

 - While thinking that “you are special” is an entitlement.
 The opposite thinking of “I am miserable, and everyone else is awesome” is an entitlement as well.
 The latter is more prevalent in the contemporary Western world.

 - Most of us are going to be average in most of the things we do.
 Our energies are limited, and we can be exceptional in only a few if any, areas of our lives.

 - A meaningful life is more enjoyable than a happy one, even if it involves pain.
-Hiroo Onoda was a Japanese Army officer in World War II; he did not surrender in till 1974 (29 years after the war).
+Hiroo Onoda was a Japanese Army officer in World War II; he did not surrender until 1974 (29 years after the war).
 He was hiding in the jungles of Lubang, following the order to “fight at all costs,” he fought guerrilla warfare for 29 years.
-He surrendered only after his superior from the wartime came back to give him order to surrender.
+He surrendered only after his superior from wartime came back to give him the order to surrender.
 On returning to Japan, he became a hero.
 But he became more depressed.
 Japan of his dreams did not exist anymore.
-The realization that his fight stood for nothing put him in depression, and he moved to Brazil.
+The realization that his fight stood for nothing put him into depression, and he moved to Brazil.
 At least his suffering was more meaningful while hiding in the Jungles of Lubang.

-- Self-awareness – what do you feel -> why do you feel -> what are your personal values causing this feeling
+- Self-awareness – what do you feel -> why do you feel -> what are your values causing this feeling

-- We cannot choose whether to evaluate ourselves against others or not (we will almost always do); it is to how should we be evaluating ourselves against others.
+- We cannot choose whether to evaluate ourselves against others or not (we will almost always do); it is how should we be evaluating ourselves against others.
 Those measurement metrics come from our values, which, in turn, come from our beliefs.